A Map to Creating Your Own Interactive Lead Nurturing Strategy

 A Look at the Path to Lead Nurturing

-While lead generation remains extremely important to most marketers, including freelancer marketers, an increasing number of them are now also focusing their attention towards lead nurturing i.e. the process by which a lead converts into a paying customer.
-Focusing all your resources into lead generation doesn’t cut it anymore.
+While lead generation remains extremely important to most marketers, including freelancer marketers, an increasing number of them are now also focusing their attention on lead nurturing i.e. the process by which a lead converts into a paying customer.
+Focusing all your resources on lead generation doesn’t cut it anymore.
 In fact, according to Invespcro, companies that stop at lead generation lose 80% of the leads, whereas companies that have a lead nurturing strategy spend 33% less while generating 50% more sales.

 It is equally important to set the record straight about drip campaigns.
 Many marketers struggle to differentiate between lead nurturing and running drip campaigns.
 A drip marketing program sends communications (mostly through email) at a pre-decided pace and time as set by the marketer.
 It is a popular strategy for lead nurturing but it needs to be complemented with segmentation, amongst other things, to be able to make a real difference.